Mastering Autonomous Assembly in Fusion Application with Learning-by-doing: a Peg-in-hole Study: Training and Experiment

 \section{Training and Experiment}

-Unlike some other DRL tasks, we implement the training and experiment on the agent in reality instead of in a simulation environment.
-This has the advantage of not having to deal with the sim-real gap problem except for the fact that it is time-consuming.
+Contrary to several DRL tasks, we conduct the training and experimentation on the agent in a real-world setting rather than a simulated environment.
+This approach circumvents the sim-real gap issue, albeit at the expense of being time-consuming.